 The bond that you share with your dog is a special thing.
 It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 Dog hair has a way of getting everywhere.
-It gets in the carpet, coats your furniture, sticks to your clothes, and even decorates the inside of your car.
+It gets on the carpet, coats your furniture, sticks to your clothes, and even decorates the inside of your car.
 It’s a small price to pay, but it does make you wonder exactly how to deal with dog hair.

 The good news is that there are some simple tricks you can use to keep your house relatively hair-free without limiting your dog’s access.
 Let’s look at what you can do to deal with your dog’s stray hair.